 In June 2018, the Company again proceeded with a normal course issuer bid which received regulatory approval to acquire up to 10.9 million common shares of the Company representing approximately up to 5% of its issued and outstanding common shares at that time.
 The bid is effective on June 21, 2018 and will terminate on June 20, 2019, or on such earlier date as the bid was completed.
 The actual number of common shares purchased under the bid and the timing of any such purchases was at the Company's discretion.
 Purchases under the bid shall not exceed 23,893 common shares per day.
 The Company shall pay the prevailing market price at the time of purchase for all common shares purchased under the bid, and all common shares purchased by the Company will be cancelled.
 From June to December 2018, the Company purchased 438,000 shares for CAD\$20,595 with an average price of CAD\$0.05 per share; the shares were cancelled in 2018.
+No further shares were acquired in the first quarter of 2019.

-Management's Discussion and Analysis For the Year ended December 31, 2018 (expressed in United States dollars)
+Management's Discussion and Analysis For the Three Months ended March 31, 2019 (expressed in United States dollars)